Shiogama

 Salt Furnace

 The name Shiogama literally translates to Salt Furnace, in reference to the ancient practice of boiling the local salt water to produce salt.
 While salt is no longer one of the city’s top exports, you can still catch a traditional salt furnace event at Shiogama Jinja each July during their summer festival.
 Interestingly, the kanji for the city of Shiogama are not fixed.
 Sometimes locals will use kanji that mean “salt furnace” and sometimes “salt kettle.”
-The Shiogama shrine even uses archaic kanji that are no longer used elsewhere!
+The Shiogama shrine even uses archaic kanji that are no longer used elsewhere.

 Shrines

-Believed to be over 1200 years old, Shioagama and Shiwahiko Jinja shrine is one of the most important shrines in the Tohoku region.
+Believed to be over 1200 years old, Shiogama and Shiwahiko Jinja shrine is one of the most important shrines in the Tohoku region.
 Dedicated to safe childbirth and fishing, the shrine’s 15 buildings are designated important cultural treasures.
 There is also a small local history museum on the grounds.
 The shrine’s main entrance is up 202 steps, but there is a more accessible entrance round the back!
 Some of the festivals hosted at the shrine include a mounted archery festival, the salt furnace festival, and a spring cherry blossom festival which takes full advantage of the shrine’s hundreds of cherry trees.

 Island Hopping